1973 Berwick-upon-Tweed by-election

 The by-election took place during the 1970s Liberal Party revival.
-This was the fifth Liberal gain during the 1970-1974 Parliament.
-Although largely overshadowed by the Scottish National Party's spectacular victory in Glasgow Govan on the same day, it was the narrowest by-election result since the Carmarthen by-election in 1928, forty-five years earlier.
+This was the fifth Liberal gain during the 1970–1974 Parliament.
+Although largely overshadowed by the Scottish National Party's spectacular victory in Glasgow Govan on the same day, it was the narrowest by-election result since the Carmarthen by-election in 1928, forty-five years earlier, and would remain the closest post-1945 result until the Runcorn and Helsby by-election in May 2025, which was won by just six votes.

 Previous MP

 The seat had become vacant when the constituency's Conservative Member of Parliament (MP), Antony Claud Frederick Lambton, resigned following a private scandal.
 To resign from the House of Commons he asked to be appointed to the sinecure office of Steward of the Chiltern Hundreds, which appointment was made on 1 June 1973.
 The Stewardship is a notional office of profit under the Crown, appointment to which vacates an MPs seat in Parliament.
 Lambton, a Conservative, had been MP for the constituency since 1951.

 Antony Lambton (10 July 1922 – 30 December 2006), was briefly the 6th Earl of Durham in 1970 but disclaimed that title to remain in the House of Commons.
 He was known before 1970 by the courtesy title of Viscount Lambton, a style he continued to claim after renouncing his peerage.